mrae16/Hybrid-ANN-Interpolation-Model-for-Twin-Screw-Granulators/README.md

  --- The additional files were also used in the paper but were not the main prevailing codes of the successful models.
 I have included here only for your interest:
  --- The NARX_Univariates_trainlm.m is the same as the above NARX__univariates_trainbr.m file but uses the trainlm algorithm and has been architectually optimised for that algorithm.
  --- The NARX_Kriging.m file is my replication of the results presented in the Ismail et al (2019) paper above using the Kriging interpolation method.

+DATASET: The dataset is layed out with columns 1:4 being [Liquid-Solid ratio,	Screw Speed (rpm),	Powder flow rate (g/h),	Mean Residence Time (s)].
+The first three columns are used as input variables to predict the mean residence time as the output.
+The datset has a total of 24 measurements of each variable.